+ply Pad group La/Lb]

+Aldqus- Interface RF

-Pad group La/Lb Interface 占 Protocol TI (CIM) ISO14443 A ISO14443 B ISO18092 (Felica) Mifare La/Lb Pad group Interface
+Ċ Protocol TI (CIM) ISO14443 A ISO14443 B ISO18092 (Felica) NRG

+Pad group La, /Lb

+Interface RF / ACLB

-ISO14443 B ISO18092 (Felica)
+Protocol ISO14443 A ISO14443 B ISO18092 (Felica) NRG

-ISO14443 A

-Protocol

 Pad group ISO - CB

-Interface ISO 7816 I2C D CLB
+Interface ISO 7816 12C DCLB

-} d Protocol TI (CIM) ISO7816 I2C ISO14443 A ISO14443 B ISO18092 (Felica) Mifare
+γlq Protocol TI (CIM) ISO7816 12C ISO14443 A ISO14443 B ISO18092 (Felica) NRG

-/lddns •
+CB-supply

-8 Pad group USB
+Pad group USB

 Interface USB

 Protocol USB2.0 IC-USB TS_102600

-- •
+-

 Pad group GPIO

-Interface GF 10 I2C D CLB
+Interface GPIO I2C D CLB

-Protocol SWIO SPI I2C ISO14443 A ISO14443 B ISO18092 (Felica) Mifare

-Mifare
+interrace U 10 120 0

+Table 4: The new interface flexibility

+The secure Hash-algorithm SHA-2 is intended to be used for signature generation, verification and generic data integrity checks.
 The SHA-library provides the calculation of a hash value of freely chosen data input in the CPU.
 The SHA-library is delivered as object code and is in this way available for the user software.

-This secure hash-algorithm SHA-2 is intended to be used for signature generation, verification and generic data integrity checks.
 Further essential information about the usage is given in the confidential user guidance.
+The use for keyed Hash operations like HMAC or similar security critical operations involving keys, is not subject of this TOE and requires specific security improvements and DPA analysis including the operating system, which is not part of this TOE.

-The STS (self-test software), RMS (Resource Management System), Service Algorithm (SA) and Flash Loader together compose the TOE firmware stored in the ROM and the patches hereof in the SOLID FLASHTM NVM.
+The STS (self-test software), RMS (Resource Management System), the NRG interface routines called via the RMS routines, the Service Algorithm (SA) and the Flash Loader (FL) together compose the TOE firmware stored in the ROM and the patches hereof in the SOLID FLASH[TM] NVM.
 All mandatory functions for internal testing, production usage and start-up behavior (STS), and also the RMS and SA functions are grouped together in a common privilege level.
 These privilege levels are protected by a hardwired Memory Management Unit (MMU) setting.

 The user software can be implemented in various options depending on the user's choice and described in chapter 1.1.
-Thereby the user software can be implemented in the ROM and/or the SOLID FLASHTM NVM or coming without user software.
+Thereby the user software can be implemented in the ROM and/or the SOLID FLASH[TM] NVM or coming without user software.
 In the latter case, the user downloads his entire software on his own using the Flash Loader software.